 Engineering in January 1997.

-Virginia rock, clay, or dirt to new locations).
+Virginia rock and clay to new locations).

-ECE 303 and ECE 663: Solid state devices at both the undergraduate and graduate levels
+ECE 303 and ECE 663: Solid State Devices at both the undergraduate and graduate levels

 course taken by all freshman in the School of Engineering and Applied Science.